Barrier States Theory for Safety-Critical Multi-Objective Control: Input-to-State Safety (ISSf) and Input-to-State Safe Stability (IS 3 )

 \section{Input-to-State Safety (ISSf) and Input-to-State Safe Stability (IS\texorpdfstring{$^3$}{3})}

 Safety-critical control design has achieved a lucid success in the past decade.
 Barrier methods discussed earlier have been a major element in the recent control literature.
 Nonetheless, a robust control design is crucial in ensuring effective control design, especially in safety-critical control. \textcite{sontag1989smooth} pioneered the notion of input-to-state stability (ISS) as a means of quantifying systems’ robustness to disturbances and constructing robustly stabilizing controllers.
-Motivated by the work of Sontag and the proposed feedback control redesign with the gradient of Lyapunov functions, \textcite{romdlony2016newnotionISSf} developed the notion of input-to-state safety (ISSf) following the footsteps of their earlier work of combining Lyapunov and barrier functions in \cite{romdlony2016stabilization}. \textcite{kolathaya2018ISSfCBF} followed suit and proposed a similar ISSf notion for the safe set, i.e. the set to be rendered controlled invariant, but mainly in the local sense and utilized it within the CBF-QP framework developed in \cite{ames2016CBF-forSaferyCritControl}.
-Recently, \textcite{krstic2023inverse} studied the the design of ISSf CBF-QP (minimum norm) safety filters along with the ISSf notion in the problem of inverse optimality of safety filters by formulating the problem as a zero-sum differential game, minimax optimal control, problem.
-It is worth noting that although those notions of ISSf are barrier-based, a similar notion for non-overshooting control was pursued earlier by \textcite{Krstic2006NonovershootingControl} in the backstepping control literature.
+Motivated by the work of Sontag and the proposed feedback control redesign with the gradient of Lyapunov functions, \textcite{romdlony2016newnotionISSf} developed the notion of input-to-state safety (ISSf) following the footsteps of their earlier work of combining Lyapunov and barrier functions in \cite{romdlony2016stabilization}.
+Subsequently, \textcite{kolathaya2018ISSfCBF} formulated a related local ISSf notion within the CBF-QP framework \cite{ames2016CBF-forSaferyCritControl}, targeting controlled invariance of the safe set.
+Recently, \textcite{krstic2023inverse} explored ISSf properties in the context of inverse optimality of safety filters, using a CBF-QP framework interpreted through a zero-sum differential game, minimax optimal control, formulation.
+Notably, although ISSf is a barrier-based notion, similar ideas such as non-overshooting control were pursued earlier in the backstepping literature by \textcite{Krstic2006NonovershootingControl}.

-In this part of the paper, we investigate robustness analysis of systems safety and stability in the presence of a bounded external input or disturbance within the proposed framework of barrier states and safety embedded systems.
-In what follows, inspired mainly by the extended work of \textcite{romdlony2019robustness}, we derive a notion of input-to-state safety based on the proposed development of barrier states.
-Following this further, we derive the notion of input-to-state safe stability (IS$^3$) that is centered on the established idea of safety embedded systems and controls.
+In this section, we extend the barrier-state framework to analyze robustness under bounded external inputs or disturbances.
+Inspired by \textcite{romdlony2019robustness}, we define a notion of input-to-state safety based on barrier states and safety embedded systems.
+We then formalize the notion of input-to-state safe stability (IS$^3$) as a robustness property that unifies safety and stability under the proposed framework.